top of page

 Importance

-Hornbills, often called the “farmers of the forest,” are essential to the health of our woodlands.
-These migratory birds disperse seeds over vast areas, promoting plant regeneration and supporting rich biodiversity.
-With 10 of the 13 hornbill species in Thailand classified as vulnerable or endangered, the urgency for effective conservation measures has never been greater.
+Known as “farmers of the forest,” hornbills are crucial to the health of the forests they inhabit.
+These migratory birds disperse seeds, promoting plant growth and biodiversity.
+10 of the 13 hornbill species in Thailand are classified as vulnerable or endangered.
+As a result, the urgency for effective conservation measures has never been greater.

 Critically Endangered: Helmeted hornbill, Black hornbill, Wrinkled hornbill